 There are other insulation systems available, but these two systems are easily the most practical and cost-efficient for steel buildings.
 Our installers are intimately familiar with these systems, which are easy and straightforward to install.

-This is the least expensive and most popular method for insulating metal buildings.
+This is an economical and most popular method for insulating metal buildings.
 Familiar to homeowners, contractors, and DIYers alike, it comes in rolls of blanket-like material.
-While fiberglass blanket insulation can be installed as a retrofit (after building is erected), we recommend installing this insulation while the building is being erected which ensures professional installation and that all of the safety precautions required are implemented.
-You must wear a mask and additional protective clothing because fiberglass tends to shed fine, loose fibers, which can cause pain and even a rash even you’re not careful.
+While fiberglass blanket insulation can be installed as a retrofit (after building is erected), we recommend installing this insulation while the building is being erected which ensures professional installation and that all the safety precautions required are implemented.

-Not only do these facings and/or barriers provide protection against many concerns, but they also add a smooth and finished appearance to the inside of your building.
-Facings are typically offered in a variety of styles and colours to suit your requirements, some of which have specific, additional benefits like lighting efficiency or energy saving.
+Not only do these facings and/or barriers provide protection against many concerns, but they also create a smooth and finished appearance to the inside of your building.
+Facings are typically offered in a variety of styles to suit your requirements, some of which have specific, additional benefits like lighting efficiency.

 Energy Saver FP™

-The Energy Saver FP™ system from Silvercote is made up of a network of straps (white painted galvanealed banding), bright white support fabric and fiberglass blanket insulation.
-The Energy Saver FP fabric is durable and resistant to tears while concealing the insulation’s secondary structural supports, providing a smooth, bright surface.
+The Energy Saver FP™ system from Silvercote is available for both roof and walls.
+The System is made up of a network of straps (white painted hot dipped galvanized banding), bright white support fabric and fiberglass blanket insulation.
+The Energy Saver FP fabric is durable and resistant to tears while concealing the insulation providing a smooth, bright surface.
 Each piece of the support fabric is custom-made to fit a specific location in or on a building.
-The fabric is fastened to the underside of the roof framing and is supported by the banding.
-Fiberglass insulation then is installed above the fabric in different thicknesses depending on your desired insulating values.
+For a roof system, the fabric is fastened to the underside of the roof framing and is supported by the banding.
+Fiberglass insulation then is installed above the fabric in different thicknesses depending on your desired (or required by code) insulating values.

 The triple layer system is an ideal way to fill the additional cavities from larger roof purlins or can be used with standing-seam clips as supplied by some building manufacturers.
-Most industry experts believe that the space between the fabric and the panels should be completely filled with insulation in order to avoid potential condensation problems.
-Featuring a .015 permeance rating, seamless installation, and minimal penetrations, the Energy Saver FP system offers excellent thermal isolation from secondary structural steel to help prevent these condensation issues.
+Most industry experts believe that the space between the fabric and the roof panels should be completely filled with insulation in order to avoid potential condensation problems.
+The Energy Saver fabric featuring a .02 permeance rating, with minimal seams installation, and minimal penetrations, the Energy Saver FP system offers excellent thermal isolation from secondary structural steel to help prevent these condensation issues.

-FP stands for Fall Protection, which speaks to the OSHA-compliant leading edge fall protection provided by this insulation, which protects the installation crew while the building is insulated and roofed.
-Energy Saver FP has excellent installed thermal performance and fire performance, with both the fiberglass insulation and Energy Saver FP fabric featuring a FHC 25/50 flame spread and smoke development rating per ASTM E-84.
+FP stands for Fall Protection, which speaks to the OSHA-compliant leading-edge fall protection provided by this insulation, which protects the installation crew while the building is insulated and roofed.
+Energy Saver FP has excellent installed thermal performance and fire performance, with Energy Saver FP fabric featuring surface burning characteristics of a 0/30 as per ASTM E84 testing standards.

 Why Should I Insulate My Steel Building?

-When you install proper insulation in your metal building, you can muffle sound from interior equipment or activity as well as exterior noise such as rain, hail, traffic, or heavy machinery.
+When you have metal building insulation properly installed in your metal building, it can muffle sound from interior equipment or activity as well as exterior noise such as rain, hail, traffic, or heavy machinery.
 Insulation can save energy and, therefore, potentially reduce your energy bills.
 While it’s important to keep the interior temperature comfortable in your building, you should also insulate a steel building to prevent moisture from invading the structure through condensation.
 Condensation becomes a problem when your building’s inside temperature and the temperature outside are significantly different, and the problem doesn’t stop there.

 It’s relatively easy to see some condensation, but you may be missing the real issue.
 Visible condensation occurs on surfaces as water, ice or frost, which you can see on vapor barriers, insulation, cold water pipes, skylights, and cooling ducts.
 Concealed condensation is more destructive than visible condensation and harder to address.
 You will have concealed condensation when moisture seeps inside your building and condenses on a surface that has a temperature at or below the dew point.

-As the moisture from condensation accumulates, mold and mildew will begin to grow, which can be a serious health concern for people with allergies or respiratory problems.
-If you fail to keep up with proper building maintenance practices, it can and will result in this moisture causing corrosion and rust.
+As the moisture from condensation accumulates, mold and mildew will begin to grow, which can be a serious health concern for people.
 Rust caused by condensation can be one of the biggest threats to your steel building long-term.
 Your building’s structural integrity can be severely compromised if rust is allowed to form around your building’s connections, bolts and screws.

 Clearly it is so important that you insulate your metal buildings, no matter what climate you live in.
 Insulation significantly improves your return on investment for Canadian metal buildings, protects the health of those who use the building, and keeps your buildings in great condition longer.
 If you are interested in learning more about our insulation options and the right insulation for your Canadian steel building, reach out to us now!